 Nutrition Response Testing is a non-invasive system of analyzing the body, using acupuncture points, in order to determine the underlying causes of ill health.
 When these causes are addressed through safe, natural nutritional means, the body can repair itself and regain optimum health.

-MIranda and Josie routinely offer educational workshops to share additional knowledge on how to maximize the results of your wellness program.
+MIranda routinely offers educational workshops to share additional knowledge on how to maximize the results of your wellness program.
 This may be the easiest way for you to learn how you can heal your body and to introduce true healing to yourself, to your family and to your friends.

 Learn more at the YouTube Channel